lynaghk/zmq-async/README.markdown

 ## TODO (?)

 + This library needs a better name.
-+ How to expose startup/shutdown of the message pump threads so that they can be controlled by the library consumer; should socket creation functions take an optional threadpool argument?
 + Error handling; do we close the recv channel when a socket cannot bind/connect or otherwise blows up?
 Should we wait until a socket is successfully bound before returning a pair of channels?
 + Allow user to set ZeroMQ socket options (see: http://zeromq.github.io/jzmq/javadocs/org/zeromq/ZMQ.Socket.html); on creation only?
 Or should we provide a third control channel that can be used to twiddle ZeroMQ sockets afterwards?
 This would be useful in particular for long-lived pubsub sockets where the client wants to add/remove subscriptions over the life of the connection.
 + How to handle case where ZeroMQ send blocks the entire ZeroMQ thread?
 Can use ZMQ_NOBLOCK when writing and then dance back/forth to convey that to the consumer.